Do You Enjoy What You Do?

 Lewis: Your last chapter begins with a question that I’m now going to put to you: what would you do with your time if you didn’t have to work?

 Jaffe: Write a screenplay about Harry Bridges, which would definitely also be work.
-But that’s the thing: that question gets back around to another question: do these things have to be work?
+But that question gets back around to another question: do these things have to be work?
 What would a society look like if we had space for people to be creative in all sorts of ways that didn’t require it to be your job in order for you to do it?

 Who would read labor leader fan fiction?
 Somebody must’ve done this before.
 I’m going to go home and Google slash fiction of Harry Bridges and Walter Reuther and John L. Lewis.